-The use of roulette cutters on Great Britain 1971 Machin stamps in booklets by John Horsey
+The Use of Roulette Cutters on Great Britain 1971 Machin stamps in booklets by Dr John Horsey

 Booklets with £sd stamps generally had panes of 6 stamps.
 That number suited well the old currency with 12 pence in a shilling.
-The change to decimal currency made panes of 6 stamps less logical but had to be retained to allow existing booklet machinery to be used.
-As a result, the panes of that time tended to be of 5 stamps plus a label.
-(Fig 1)
+The change to decimal currency made panes of 6 stamps less logical but the format had to be retained to allow existing booklet machinery to be used.
+As a result, the panes of that time tended to be of 5 stamps plus a label as in Fig 1.

 These booklets were made up from special format single or double ‘primary’ sheets.
 These comprised 20 rows of stamps and 4 (or 8) columns of panes wide making a total of 40 (or 80) booklet pane images.
 Columns 2 and 4 were inverted so that pairs of columns were tête-bêche in the uncut primary sheet.
 A gutter between columns 2 and 3 formed the selvedge of the inner panes.

 Booklets were made by combining these primary sheets with similar format sheets of booklet covers and interleaves to form a sandwich and stitching the whole together along the pane selvedge’s.
 The mass was then cut into the 40 individual booklets.